Bridging Knowledge Graphs to Generate Scene Graphs: Method

-The object detection module outputs a set of $n$ detected objects, each with a bounding box $b_j$, a label distribution $p_j$ and a region-of-interest feature vector $\mathbf{v}_j$.
-Then we allocate a \emph{scene entity node} (SE) for each object, initialized using the visual features, \ie,
+The object detector outputs a set of $n$ detected objects, each with a bounding box $b_j$, a label distribution $p_j$ and an RoI-aligned~\cite{ren2015faster} feature vector $\mathbf{v}_j$.
+Then we allocate a \emph{scene entity node} (SE) for each object, and a \emph{scene predicate node} (SP) for each pair of objects, representing the potential predicate with the two entities as its subject and object.
+Each entity is initialized using its RoI features $\mathbf{v}_j$, and each predicate is initialized using the RoI features $\mathbf{u}_j$ of a bounding box enclosing the union of its subject and object.
+Formally, we can write, \textit{i.e.},

-where $\phi^n_\text{init}$ is a trainable linear projection.
-We also allocate a \emph{scene predicate node} (SP) for each (ordered) pair of entities and connect such a predicate node with the related entity nodes via subject and object edges.
-Specifically, we define the following 4 edge types: for a triplet $n_1-p-n_2$, we connect $p$ to $n_1$ using a \texttt{hasSubject} edge, $p$ to $n_2$ using a \texttt{hasObject} edge, $n_1$ to $p$ using a \texttt{subjectOf} edge, and $n_2$ to $p$ using an \texttt{objectOf} edge.
+where $\phi^\text{SE}_\text{init}$ and $\phi^\text{SP}_\text{init}$ are two fully connected networks that are branched from the backbone after ROI-align.
+To form a scene graph proposal, we connect each predicate node to its subject and object via labeled edges.
+Specifically, we define the following 4 edge types: for a triplet $s-p-o$, we connect $p$ to $s$ using a \texttt{hasSubject} edge, $p$ to $o$ using a \texttt{hasObject} edge, $s$ to $p$ using a \texttt{subjectOf} edge, and $o$ to $p$ using an \texttt{objectOf} edge.
 The reason we have two directions as separate types is that in the message passing phase, the way we use predicate information to update entities should be different from the way we use entities to update predicates.
-Each predicate is initialized using region-of-interest features of a bounding box enclosing the union of its subject and object.
-That is

 On the other hand, we initialize the commonsense graph with \emph{commonsense entity nodes} (CE) and \emph{commonsense predicate nodes} (CP) using a linear projection of their word embeddings: